-Whilst the Sunshine Coast Hinterland isn’t as spectacular as what the lush and dramatic Gold Coast Hinterland offers, there’s still plenty to do, including some very pretty scenic drives.
+While the Sunshine Coast Hinterland isn’t as spectacular as the lush and dramatic Gold Coast Hinterland, there’s still plenty to do, including some very pretty scenic drives.

-If you’re after some views of the Sunshine Coast, short bushwalks or are keen to poke around local shops, the Blackall Range Tourist Drive (#23) would make a perfect choice.
+If you’re after some views of the Sunshine Coast, short bushwalks or keen to poke around local shops, the Blackall Range Tourist Drive (#23) would make the perfect choice.

-Pretty much from anywhere on the coast, you’ll be up in the hinterland within 30-40 minutes (unless you’re coming from Noosa, from where it’ll probably take around an hour).
+From pretty much anywhere on the coast, you’ll be up in the hinterland within 30-40 minutes.
 Depending on how much time you have, you could just do the scenic drive and stop at the lookouts or you could also explore some of the towns and walks along the way.

-I’ve been up in the Sunshine Coast Hinterland countless times and I always find somewhere new to explore.
+I’ve been up in the Sunshine Coast Hinterland countless times and I always find something new to explore.

 Blackall Range Tourist Drive (#23)

-Just like the Glass House Mountains Tourist Drive (#24), this is an official tourist drive on the Sunshine Coast and you’ll see the brown #23 road signs dotted along the route.
-The signage is really excellent so you won’t have any trouble finding your way.
+Just like the Glass House Mountains Tourist Drive (#24), this is an official tourist drive on the Sunshine Coast.
+You’ll see the brown #23 road signs dotted everywhere along the route.
+Signage is really excellent so you won’t have any trouble finding your way.

 Unlike the official Glass House Mountains scenic drive though, this route is fabulous.
 Not only do you get picturesque views of the hinterland and the coast, there are also quaint little towns along the way, rainforest walks, waterfalls, lookouts, and plenty of cafes and restaurants to indulge at.